Tin Machine (album): Recording and production

 In total, the band recorded 35 songs in just six weeks and all songs were a group effort.
 In 2017, Gabrels said that the album "could have been a double album" given the amount of material recorded yet not released by them during this period.
-Armstrong told biographer Paul Trynka, "I thought some of the best work didn't make it to the first record.
+Armstrong told the author Paul Trynka, "I thought some of the best work didn't make it to the first record.
 I think David was deliberately trying to go for a fucked-up sound: if it was too safe or polite, he'd dump it."
 According to Gabrels, there were a few options for potential band names.
 The band ultimately set on Tin Machine for both the album and band name, after one of the tracks.
 Bowie recollected a feeling of indifference: "We really weren't interested in what kind of band name we had, so it was almost arbitrary – ah, let's just pick a song title."
 The Sales brothers liked Tin Machine as they felt it was reminiscent of the Monkees, "having your own theme song!"
 Gabrels's suggestion for the title was The Emperor's New Clothes, although he later admitted that "it was a little too much like setting yourself up; giving your critics ammunition".

 Bowie enjoyed making Tin Machine, saying "I'm so up on this I want to go and start recording the next album tomorrow."
 As the band finished the album, Bowie was sure they would continue.
 He said, "There'll be another two albums at least.
 Oh, yes, this will go for a while.
 While we're all enjoying playing with each other so much, why not?"